 Overview

-In non-persistent Softdrive environments (Fleets), virtual desktops may register as Microsoft Entra ID (Azure AD) joined devices each time they are deployed.
-If these device objects are not removed automatically, your tenant can quickly accumulate stale entries (“device sprawl”).
+In non-persistent Softdrive environments (Fleets), virtual desktops may register as Microsoft Entra ID (Azure AD) joined devices each time they are deployed. :contentReference[oaicite:0]{index=0}

-- Detect whether the VM is
+- Detects whether the VM is Azure AD joined

-AzureADJoined - Read the local
+- Reads the local Device ID

-- Delete the device object automatically
+- Deletes the device object automatically

 Prerequisites

-- Global Administrator or Application Administrator access in Entra.
+- Global Administrator or Application Administrator access in Entra

-- App registration with Microsoft Graph Application permission:
+- Microsoft Graph Application permission:

-Device.ReadWrite.All - Admin consent granted for the tenant.
+Device.ReadWrite.All - Admin consent granted in Entra

 Index